dhoyle/splicedocs-jekyll/pages/ReleaseNotes/Workarounds.md

 {% include splice_snippets/onpremonlytopic.md %}
 This topic describes workarounds for known limitations in this release of the Splice Machine Database.
 These can include previously unstated limitations or workarounds for problems that will be fixed in a future release.

-These are the notes and workarounds for known issues in our current release:
+These are the notes and workarounds for known issues in this release:

 * [With Clauses and Temporary Tables](#with-clauses-and-temporary-tables)